NorSC/supervisor-search/_supervisors/jeremy-ellman.md

 ---
 layout: supervisor
 title: Jeremy Ellman
-available: true
+available: false
 email: jeremy.ellman@northumbria.ac.uk
 website: http://unn-izje1.newnumyspace.co.uk/dv6/drupal-7.58/
 office_hours: >-
-  Weds: 09:00-11:00, Friday: 09:00-11:00 (as of 22/09/21).
+  Tues: 15:00-16:00, Thurs: 10:00-11:00 (as of 05/10/21).
 But email anytime and put 'KV6003 Project' in the subject.

   Meetings will actually happen in 'The Hub' next the office as EB211 is crowded.
-Since this is an open area a mask will be required.
+Since The Hub is an open area a mask will be required.
 research_group: Intelligent Systems Research Group
 research_themes:
   - Artificial Intelligence